Simulate Internet Connection & Bandwidth Speeds with Network Link Conditioner in Mac OS X

 You can start using the bandwidth simulator right away.

-Simulate Specific Internet Connection Speeds on the Mac Using Network Link Conditioner
+How to Simulate Specific Internet Connection Speeds on the Mac Using Network Link Conditioner

 The Network Link Conditioner utility is fairly easy to use and somewhat self explanatory, just select a bandwidth profile that you want to simulate and click the “ON” button to activate it immediately.
 The change happens instantly to the machines network.